On this page

 SmartIDE is our answer to bridge the gap between web editors and desktop editors, while maintaining the zero-effort startup experience our web IDE has always provided.
 We've taken our existing easy-to-use, web-based IDE, and added in intelligent, useful development tools to improve you and your candidate's code editing experience in a massive way.

 We've added in context-aware, intelligent code completion.
 Now you can get useful, immediate recommendations as you type.

 Your code can now be checked for not only typographical errors, but logical errors as well.
 This happens seamlessly in the background, just like your IDE.

 Documentation for methods, including argument types, method docs, and more, is available simply by mousing over a method—or even as you use autocomplete.

 The best thing about SmartIDE is you don't need to install or do anything special to use it as a developer.
 The feature needs to be enabled on your account, but once enabled, you can begin using it immediately.
 If you want to allow developers to use the SmartIDE, you can enable or disable the feature team-wide.
 The global setting can also be overridden for any given challenge.

-Most of our project challenges, along with a selection of our classic code challenges, will now show a SmartIDE badge, and you can use the Preview button to experience the new features immediately.
+Most of our project challenges, along with a selection of our classic code challenges, will now show a SmartIDE badge.
+You can use the Preview button to experience the new features immediately.